yssource/rhai/README.md

 ### No access to external scope

-Functions can only access their parameters.
-They cannot access external variables (even _global_ variables).
+Functions are not _closures_.
+They do not capture the calling environment and can only access their own parameters.
+They cannot access variables external to the function itself.

 ```rust
 let x = 42;